tinyield/sequences-benchmarks/README.md

 -> distinctBy(artist) ->
 -> forEach(bh::consume)
 ```
-##### Artists who are in a Country's top ten who also have Tracks in the same Country's top ten Benchmark
+### Artists who are in a Country's top ten who also have Tracks in the same Country's top ten Benchmark - `zip(artists, tracks)`
 Benchmarks creating two different sequences, one consisting of the top 50 Artists
 (provided by [Last.fm](https://www.last.fm/api/)) of each non english speaking
 country (provided by [REST Countries](https://restcountries.eu/)) and the other